bejjup/gvsu-cis350/README.md

 ## Run Instructions

 1. Search up and download Visual Studio Code onto your computer
-2. Once you open Visual Studio Code, click Clone Git Repository and copy/paste this url 'https://github.com/BRich823/PythonicPioneers.git'
+2. Once you open Visual Studio Code, click Clone Git Repository and copy/paste this url `https://github.com/BRich823/PythonicPioneers.git`
 3. Open the src/levels.py
-4. Open the terminal and 'pip install pygame-ce'
+4. Open the terminal and `pip install pygame-ce`
 5. Click the run python file on the top right and a new window will open to play Roguesweeper